kagaimiq/jl-uboot-tool/protocol-usb.md

 This command is similar to the regular write memory command (FB 06), however it takes data encrypted with something different than what the regular write command takes in some chips.

-Look at the *dv15loader.bin* for an example of data transferred via this command (data is transmitted in 512 byte blocks)
+Look at the *dv15loader.enc* for an example of data transferred via this command (data is transmitted in 512 byte blocks)

-## Loader commands (BR17/BR21/etc)
+## Loader/UBOOT2.00 commands (BR17/BR21/etc)

-Commands that supplement the MaskROM command set; available from the Loader or the UBOOT2.00 variant.
+Additional command set provided by the loader binary or an UBOOT2.00 variant (e.g. from uboot.boot) being valid for the BR17/BR21/etc families

 ### Erase flash block (64k)